Sex offenders on dating sites: It's not always possible to swipe left

 If you manage to suss out a last name (you might need to get creative with your Googling) and feel the need to dig deeper, there's the National Sex Offender Public Website, where you can search by name and location.
 The FBI also has corralled individual state sex offender registries as well.

-And as for going on a date — always tell someone where you're going and with whom.
-For me, I've got a group chat of close friends who will text me to make sure I'm ok and check that I got some safe.
+And as for going on a date -- always tell someone where you're going and with whom.
+For me, I've got a group chat of close friends who will text me to make sure I'm OK and check that I got home safe.

 I've talked with folks who feel Googling a person before going out with them is unfair and deprives someone the opportunity to tell their own story.
 There's some merit to that argument, but I would counter that safety trumps all else.
 Plus, the idea is to establish a baseline comfort that the person you're talking to isn't a danger, not to dig up conversational ammo so you can pretend to like the same bands.